 Secondly, if you are looking for a job in entertainment, media, advertisement, or PR then you can use your fashion experience or hobby as an example to show that you are the right candidate for the job.

-As a fairly recent blogger, I have come across several fashion blogs and I think the use of blogs or social media help promote your passion for fashion.
-I have also seen people get life changing fashion internships just because they have been able to use their hobby to an advantage.
+As a blogger, I have come across several fashion blogs and I think the use of blogs or social media help promote your passion for fashion.
+I have also seen people get life-changing fashion internships just because they have been able to use their hobby to an advantage.

 we have all come across some job descriptions that state that the company wants a candidate who isn’t afraid to get out of his/ her comfort zone.
 If you are involved in activities like mountain climbing, skydiving, biking, or mountain biking then you can chip this in during an interview to prove that you are a risk taker and always willing to take up new challenges.